Animism & Healing Arts

 Ancient Ways For a Modern World

-Since then, I have been on a journey of self-growth including adjusting to health challenges, learning multiple wisdom teachings, academic study and integrating my work as a Therapist & Counsellor.
+Since Roots & Resonance's offerings ended during the pandemic, I have been on a journey of self-growth including adjusting to health challenges, learning multiple wisdom teachings, academic study and integrating my work as a Therapist & Counsellor.
+I returned to the Calder Valley in winter 2025 - this magical place has drawn me back!

 I am excited to share that I am beginning to open up one-to-one client work in animist (shamanic) & energy healing; alongside considering community & group offerings; likely beginning Autumn & Winter 2025 / from Spring 2026.
 Long term, I hope to offer courses tailored to the needs of our times, and our individual spiritual health.